rlmic/literate-economic-analysis/README.md

 + Some experience working with the command line,
 + A GitHub account.

 If you do not meet the minimum prerequirements, the Worshop will prove a bit more difficult than expected.
 Please take sometime before our Workshop to fulfill these prerequirements and be ready to go.
 During our workshop we might take 10 minutes at most to ensure everyone is ready to go.
-However, to To help you get up to speed with the prerequirements, please read the instructions and links provided in the following links:
+However, to help you get up to speed with the prerequirements, please read the instructions and links provided.

-#### Github
+#### Software installation

-GitHub is a code hosting platform for version control and collaboration, widely use to work together on projects from anywhere.

-If you do not have a github account, please make sure to follow [these](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) instructions to create a new github account.
+##### Python

-##### OS X
+OS X

 Python is probably already installed on your system.
 To check if it’s installed, go to Applications > Utilities and click on Terminal.